International students can benefit from two years work experience in the UK after they complete their degree programme

 Information and guidance workshops on the Graduate Route

-The International Student Advice Service is hosting free online workshops to guide international students on the new Graduate Route, the Skilled Worker visa and other common work routes in the UK.
+The International Student Advice Service is hosting free online workshops to guide international students on the Graduate Route.

 Applying to the Graduate Route

 To apply, you will need to have completed your degree programme and have a valid student visa at the time of application.
-Applications for this work route must be made in the UK.
+Applications for this work route must be made inside the UK.

-If you are successful in applying for this route, you will be able to stay and work, or look for work in the UK at any skill level.
-You will be able to be either employed or self-employed (except as a professional sportsperson).
+If you are successful in applying to this route, you will be able to stay and work, or look for work in the UK at any skill level.
+You will be able to either be employed or self-employed (except as a professional sportsperson).

-IMPORTANT: To apply for a Graduate Route visa, you will need to check that you have enough time on your student visa to make an application in the UK.
-To be able to apply for this visa, your official confirmation of award must be published first.
+IMPORTANT: To apply for a Graduate Visa, you will need to check that you have enough time on your student visa to make an application in the UK.
+To apply for this visa, your official confirmation of award must be published first.

 Your Qualification

-To be able to apply for the Graduate Route, you must have completed one of the following qualifications:
+To apply for the Graduate Visa, you must have completed one of the following qualifications:

-Normally you must have completed this programme during your current visa, and it must normally be the same programme which was listed on your Confirmation of Acceptance for Studies (CAS).
+Normally you must have completed this programme during your current student permission, and it must normally be the same programme which was listed on your Confirmation of Acceptance for Studies (CAS).

-If you changed your degree programme after starting your studies, you are likely to still be able to apply.
+If you changed your degree programme after starting your studies, you may still be eligible to apply.
 If you were permitted by the university to switch to a different programme, without applying for a new student visa first, the Graduate Route rules allow for your new programme of study to be counted.
-You can find the detail relating to this in the Graduate Route Caseworker guidance.
+You can find the details relating to this in the Graduate Route Caseworker guidance.

 Note: Exit awards of PGDip or below, do not meet the required level for application.